Overview of Home Assistant capabilities

 - Read logs and paste snippets when asking for help.

-A willingness to read docs and experiment is the main requirement.
+Being willing to read the docs and experiment is the main requirement.

 Step-by-step: Home Assistant